parthivhirani/DotNetCorePracticals/README.md

 # Dot Net Core Practicals
-This repository contains ASP .NET Core Practicals- 16 to 21 of LMS.
+This repository contains ASP .NET Core Practicals - 16 to 21 of LMS.